JuliaRegistries/RegistryCI.jl/docs/src/guidelines.md

 very possible for a perfectly good name to not pass the automatic checks and require manual merging.
 They simply exist to provide a fast path so that manual review is not required for every new package.

+## List of all GitHub PR labels that can influence AutoMerge

+AutoMerge reads certain labels on GitHub registration pull requests to influence it's decisions.
+Specifically, these labels are:

+* `Override AutoMerge: name similarity is okay`
+    * This label can be manually applied by folks with triage-level access to the registry repository.
+    * AutoMerge skips the "name similarity check" on any PRs with this label.
+* `Override AutoMerge: package author approved`
+    * This label can be manually applied, but typically is applied by a separate github actions workflow which monitors the PR for comments by the package author, and applies this label if they write "[merge approved]".
+    * This label currently only skips the "sequential version number" check in new versions.
+In the future, the author-approval mechanism may be used for other checks.
+        * When AutoMerge fails a check that can be skipped by author-approval, it will mention so in the comment, and direct authors to comment "[merge approved]" if they want to skip the check.